rothgar/netdata-wiki/named.node.js.md

 ## Bind configuration

-To use this plugin, you have to have bind v9.10+ with its statistics channel enabled and compiled to provide statistics as a `JSON` object.
+To use this plugin, you have to have bind v9.10+ properly compiled to provide statistics in `JSON` format.

 For more information on how to get your bind installation ready, please refer to the [bind statistics channel developer comments](http://jpmens.net/2013/03/18/json-in-bind-9-s-statistics-server/) and to [bind documentation](https://ftp.isc.org/isc/bind/9.10.3/doc/arm/Bv9ARM.ch06.html#statistics).